IntelRealSense/librealsense/wrappers/tensorflow/README.md

 Eventually, the data that is fed to Unet network contains:
 - Noisy images:
-2 channels: first channel is a depth image and second channel is the corressponding IR image
+2 channels: first channel is a depth image and second channel is the corresponding IR image
 - Pure images:
-2 channels: first channel is a ground truth image and second channel is the corressponding IR image
+2 channels: first channel is a ground truth image and second channel is the corresponding IR image

 ![foxdemo](images/channeling.PNG)